justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 ## Deferred Collection

-The current set of colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.
+A set of three heap colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.
 Thus an object that is really garbage could accidentally be assigned the black color.

 For example, suppose a heap page consists entirely of white objects after a GC is finished.
 All of the objects are garbage and would be freed if the page is swept.
 However if this page is not swept before the next collection starts, the collector will [swap the values of white/black](#clear) and during the subsequent cycle all of the objects will appear as if they have the black color.
 Thus a sweep during this most recent GC cycle would not be able to free any of the objects!